cristopulos/18sh/readme.md

 ### BUY
 	<player|company> buys <count> <company> [@<price> [from <source>]]

-There's no need to introduce player or company names: just use any abbreviations you like, as long as you always refer to the same player or company with the same abbreviation.
+To use any of the transactional commands involved entities must be defined beforehand (either by `player` or `float` for companies).
+18SH will enforce this refusing to process commands involving undefined entities.
 The names are case insensitive (and always converted to upper case anyway).

 If you specify a price, that amount of money will be reducted from the buyer.